newsdata/RMAudit/README.md

 ## License

-RMAudit is available under the MIT license.
+RMSAudit is available under the MIT license.
 See the LICENSE file for more info.